 On July 16, 2018, Wangjing Technology (Suzhou) Co., Ltd. ("Wangjing Technology") filed a copyright infringement dispute against Zhejiang Ebang and three other defendants.
 On January 1, 2016, due to production and operation needs, Zhejiang Ebang entrusted the fourth defendant Suzhou Qiao Network Technology Co., Ltd. ("Suzhou Qiao") to carry out technical development (involving products: embedded software for gateway).
 In the process of technical cooperation, the software developed by the fourth defendant Suzhou Qiao was charged for copyright infringement and Zhejiang Ebang is thereby involved in the case.
 The plaintiff, Wangjing Technology sued the defendants in this case to jointly compensate the plaintiff for the economic losses and reasonable rights maintenance costs totaling RMB3 million (approximately \$431,000).
 On August 6, 2020, Zhejiang Ebang received the judgment of the first trial of the case, and the judgment was as follows: 1) Zhejiang Ebang and Suzhou Qiao should immediately cease the infringement of the plaintiff's software copyright.
 2) Zhejiang Ebang and Suzhou Qiao should jointly compensate the plaintiff by RMB0.5 million (approximately \$71,000).
 3) Zhejiang Ebang should publish notices on its official website regarding the copyright infringement involved in the case for no less than 15 consecutive days.
 4) The Court rejected the plaintiff's other claims.
 Zhejiang Ebang has filed an appeal and the judgment of the first trial has not yet become effective due to the appeal.
 On January 27, 2021, the appeal has been held online for trial investigation.
+The Company has recorded an expense of RMB0.5 million related to this matter for the year ended December 31, 2021.
 The result of this appeal is still pending.
-At current stage, the management of the Company, together with the trial counsel of this case, believe it is probable that the appeal might not be successful, and in turn, the Company might become liable for up to RMB0.5 million compensation pursuant to the judgment from the first trial.
-The Company has recorded an expense of RMB0.5 million related to this matter for the year ended December 31, 2021.